BVSc Veterinary Science (D100)

 |Number of applicants accepted for 2016/17||156 overall for Veterinary Science|

 About BVSc Veterinary Science

-For the first three years you will be based in Bristol with at least one day a week spent at Langford; years four and five are taught at Langford, with an extended, lecture-free, final clinical year.
+For the first three years you will be based at the main university campus in Clifton, with at least one day a week spent at the clinical campus in Langford.
+Years four and five are taught at the Langford campus, with an extended, lecture-free, final clinical year.

-It is a requirement of the Royal College of Veterinary Surgeons (RCVS), that all UK veterinary students undertake 38 weeks of extra-mural studies on farms and in veterinary establishments.
-Bristol has a network of 'foster' placements to help you find the experiences you need.
+It is a requirement of the Royal College of Veterinary Surgeons that all UK veterinary students undertake 38 weeks of extra-mural studies on farms and in veterinary establishments.
+Bristol has a network of foster placements to help you find the experiences you need.

 Find out more about funding a Veterinary Science degree.

 Find out more about studying Veterinary Science at Bristol including career prospects and how the course is taught and assessed.

 Vertical themes running throughout all five years are: